cs-pub-ro/blockchain-summer-school/util/getting_started.md

 - **Version Control**: Use Git from day one
 - **Documentation**: Write clear README files for your projects
 - **Testing**: Always test your smart contracts thoroughly

-## 🏆 Next Steps

-Once you've completed the setup:

-1. **Choose Your Track**: Decide which learning path fits your experience level
-2. **Set Goals**: Define what you want to achieve by the end of the program
-3. **Join a Team**: Find teammates for the final project (optional)
-4. **Stay Updated**: Follow blockchain news and developments
-5. **Build Portfolio**: Start building projects for your portfolio

 ---